alantech/iasql/docs/docs/fargate-tutorials/django.md

 slug: '/django'
 ---

-# Deploy AWS ECS Fargate using IaSQL on Django (Python)
+# Deploy containerized app to ECS Fargate using IaSQL on Django (Python)

 In this tutorial, we will run [Django SQL migrations](https://docs.djangoproject.com/en/4.0/topics/migrations/) on top of IaSQL to deploy an HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.